ajaypillarisetti/SUMIT/README.md

 runApp()
 ```

-We will also make a public version of SUMIT available on the web.
-Stay tuned!
+A public beta of SUMIT is available at [householdenergy.shinyapps.io/sumit](http://householdenergy.shinyapps.io/sumit).
+For analysis of a large number of iButton SUMs files, we recommend [SUMSarizer](https://github.com/SUMSarizer/SUMSarizer), a machine-learning based tool that can analyze large volumes of SUMs data.